-(Formerly 005.100) An introduction to the basic principles of statistics and procedures used for data analysis.
+(Lab required) This course is not recommended for students in certain programs (see the descripton of STAT 1150).
+An introduction to the basic principles of statistics and procedures used for data analysis.
 Topics to be covered include: gathering data, displaying and summarizing data, examining relationships between variables, sampling distributions, estimation and significance tests, inference for means.
-Not to be held with STAT 1001, STAT 2220 (005.222).
+May not be held with STAT 1001, STAT 1150, STAT 2220.
 Prerequisite: Any grade 12 or 40S Mathematics, or equivalent.